spinlud/py-linkedin-jobs-scraper/README.md

 scraper = LinkedinScraper(
-    chrome_options=None,  # You can pass your custom Chrome options here max_workers=1,  # How many threads will be spawned to run queries concurrently (one Chrome driver for each thread) slow_mo=0.4,  # Slow down the scraper to avoid 'Too many requests (429)' errors )
+    chrome_options=None,  # You can pass your custom Chrome options here headless=True,  # Overrides headless mode only if chrome_options is None max_workers=1,  # How many threads will be spawned to run queries concurrently (one Chrome driver for each thread) slow_mo=0.4,  # Slow down the scraper to avoid 'Too many requests (429)' errors )